theSStranger/skyscraper/README.md

 ### Isomorphism
 In joint_skyscraper/, the provided racket script attempts to find which interior constraints are not necessary to satisfy a given set of wall constraints.
 There is a hardcoded board example: it is trying to find out if different solutions to the board (obeysWallConstraint Top 3 1), (obeysWallConstraint Lft 1 3), (obeysWallConstraint Bot 0 1) can different interior constraints (basically, is it satisfiable to obey the wall constraints without obeying a given interior constraint).
 The interior constraints were hand scraped from a solution to the wall-constraint problem.
 It was found that all solutions to that board have the same exact interior constraints, which was suprising.

+## Files
+Corresponding folders contain files needed for (Alt)Skyscraper.
+Files marked "V2" are identical to the non-V2 versions, except they do not use Sigs to describe Constraints.